Mac23256/dataquestio/guided_project3_mark_mukasa.md

-From the analysis it is observed that the sonstige_autos brand has the highest average price, followed by the mini brand, Audi and Mercedes Benz.
+From the aggregation, it is observed that the sonstige_autos brand has the highest average price, followed by the mini brand, Audi and Mercedes Benz.
-The cheapest brand is renault,  followed by fiat, Opel and Peugeot.
+The cheapest brand is Renault, followed by Fiat, Opel and Peugeot.

-To understand the avergae mileage fro the top 20 brands, I shall carry out an aggregation like in the average price.
+To understand the average mileage for the top 20 brands, I shall carry out an aggregation similar to that done for the average price.
 Deductions on links between average mileage and average price for those brands can then be made.

 ```python